lukdwo/OpenWRT-collectd-MQTT-HA/README.md

 Navigate to *Statistics > Setup*.
 If you installed optional mod packages, enable them in the *General Plugin* tab.

-If you're running OpenWRT snapshots from the master branch, the luci-app-statistics [has the ability](https://github.com/openwrt/luci/commit/8bf5646459e229c1d01736f7c45f3b1c9bf3058f) to configure MQTT via GUI.
-For all others up to OpenWRT 23.05, you'll have to follow the CLI steps.
+If you're running OpenWRT snapshots from the master branch (24.x and above), the luci-app-statistics [has the ability](https://github.com/openwrt/luci/commit/8bf5646459e229c1d01736f7c45f3b1c9bf3058f) to configure MQTT via GUI.
+If you're running a previous version up to OpenWRT 23.05, you'll have to follow the CLI steps.
 The next major release will have this built in.
 <details>
      <summary>GUI configuration - OpenWRT snapshots</summary>